yezhisaim/WWCBeginnerIOS/Week 3/InstagramProfilePage_4/Part_4.md

+## Here's Two Instagram API endpoints that we will use in the app:

+* https://api.instagram.com/v1/users/self/?access_token=ACCESS_TOKEN - Get information about the owner of the access_token.
+* https://api.instagram.com/v1/users/self/media/recent/?access_token=ACCESS_TOKEN - Get the most recent media published by the owner of the access_token.

-How to get an Instagram Access_token?
+## How to get an Instagram ACCESS_TOKEN?

 [Warning: Make sure there are no trailing characters in your strings.
 For example, If you copy this to Mac's default Notes application, you may experience problems like trailing characters]

 Step 1- Click Register your Application on https://www.instagram.com/developer/

-Step 2- Click Register a new client button to register a new client
+Step 2- Click Register a new client button to register a new client [Note: Although this example app is called InstagramProfilePageClone, please create a client app on Instagram according to the new Instagram guidelines i.e without Insta/gram in the name]

-Step 3- Enter the required details(Always use https:// and not http:// in your website and redirect URI's) and you should get the following details for your new client:
+Step 3- Enter the required details[Note: Always use https:// and not http:// in your website and redirect URI's] and you should get the following details for your new client:

 Example:
 CLIENT ID	155048626b774a348343feff8972ce27